Family life is rarely simple, even though we often wish it were.

 The work that

-shaped this work
+shaped my work

 We all have chapters that redefine who we are.